cancel icon

 What is BMI?

 Body Mass Index, or BMI, is one of the simplest numbers in medicine.
-It’s calculated by dividing your weight in kilograms by your height in metres squared.
-BMI helps doctors and patients get a quick sense of whether someone’s weight falls within a healthy range for their height.
+It is calculated by dividing your weight in kilograms by your height in metres squared.
+According to the NHS, BMI is the most widely used method to check if you are a healthy weight for your height.

 The standard BMI cut-offs, originally developed from data on White European populations, are: